thephpleague/period/README.md

 #### Period::endingOn($datetime)

-Returns a new `Period` object with an updated excluded endpoint `DateTime`.
+Returns a new `Period` object with an updated excluded endpoint.

 The `$datetime` parameter is a `DateTime` object or a string parsable by the `DateTime` constructor